Warrington Wolves: Super league era: 1996–2002

 In 1996, the first tier of British rugby league clubs played the inaugural Super League season and changed from a winter to a summer season.
-Warrington added "Wolves" to their name for the start of the 1997 season; wolf symbols had started to appear on Warrington shirts in the early nineties, and a wolf featured in the middle of the town's coat of arms.
-To mark this change Warrington produced a new logo.
+Following a number of Super League clubs, such as Bradford Bulls, who changed their names to be marketable to new audiences, Warrington added "Wolves" to their name for the start of the 1997 season; wolf symbols had started to appear on Warrington shirts in the early nineties, and a wolf featured in the middle of the town's coat of arms.
+To mark this change, Warrington produced a new logo.

 John Dorahy took over as coach and the new era started optimistically.
 Their first Super League game was a 22–18 win at Leeds and Wolves finished fifth place in the inaugural Super League.
 This was as good as it got for Wolves a long time, Warrington became a 'selling club', first losing Iestyn Harris to Leeds, then Paul Sculthorpe to Saint Helens.
 Dorahy resigned in March 1997, before the end of the season with Warrington sitting on the bottom of the Super League ladder.

 In 1997, Darryl van der Velde took over as head coach.
 Plans to move from Wilderspool Stadium were announced with Burtonwood the likely site.
 The former brewery on Winwick Road was chosen to be the new home for Warrington and Tesco were also to develop on the land with their first ever supermarket in the town.
 A lengthy planning process finally ended with permission finally given for a 14,206 capacity stadium and supermarket to be built.
 The capacity was reduced to 13,500 on safety grounds after the first match.

 Wilderspool stadium was sold to the local council for £1 million in 1998 but despite this Wolves finish the season in financial trouble with massive debts.

 In 2000, retired Australian captain and scrum-half, Allan Langer came out of retirement to play in Super League for Warrington Wolves.
 He captained the side and took them to within one match of the Challenge Cup final in 2000.

 Steve Anderson succeeded van der Velde in August 2001, he was replaced by his assistant David Plange mid-season following a run of 11 defeats which threatened Warrington's record of continuous top level rugby.
 Paul Cullen was appointed head coach in 2002, becoming the third coach of the season.
 Cullen not only achieved survival but also led Wolves to a first ever play-off appearance since the reintroduction of this format in 1998.